Scotiabank's Ombudsman provides an impartial final review of unresolved complaints made by Scotiabank customers.

 If the Ombudsman determines that compensation or other resolution is not warranted, a final written response will be sent to the customer outlining the reasons for the decline of the customer’s request.

 The Ombudsman shall not be bound by any previous recommendation made by his/her office or by any predecessor in that office.

-The final response will be sent to the customer by the Ombudsman or his/her staff in writing, but negotiation and mediation may be conducted using other media (such as telephone and e-mail).
+The final response will be sent to the customer by the Ombudsman or his/her staff in writing, but a facilitated settlement may be conducted using other media (such as telephone and e-mail).

-The final response letter will include the contact information for the Ombudsman for Banking Services and Investments (OBSI) which would be the next step in the established complaint escalation process, should the customer choose to take that step.
+The final response letter will include the contact information for the Ombudsman for Banking Services and Investments (OBSI) which is the next step in the established complaint escalation process.

 Should the Ombudsman identify any Scotiabank products or policies that led to the complaint, he/she may raise a systemic issue with the appropriate business line and may follow up to ensure an appropriate change has been made to prevent similar complaints in future.